DionneMaguire/dionnes_wines/README.md

 #27 view customer reviews

 Customer reviews are displayed under the hero image on the home screen - yes
-The reviews are in order with the most recently added first - yes
+The reviews are in order with the most recent displaying first - yes

 ![test customer reviews](/documentation/testing/test-cust-review.png)